Chromatic splitting for the $K(2)$-local sphere at $p=2$: A review of calculations in -local homotopy theory at

-The last formula can be thought of as a case of the second formula with $i=\infty$.
+\end{prop} The last formula can be thought of as a case of the second formula with $i=\infty$.
 There are additive extensions as well.
 In fact, by (\ref{order4one}) we see that $\eta^2\alpha_{4t+1}$ must be divisible by $2$.
-This implies that for any $t\in \ZZ$
+This implies: \begin{cor} For any $t\in \ZZ$